Shaji Chen

 Shaji Chen (also credited as Shaji and Shaji Chennai) is an Indian writer and actor.
 Shaji's main area of writing is music and cinema related.
-Shaji writes in Tamil, Malayalam, English languages and acts in Tamil, Telugu and Malayalam films.
+Shaji writes in Tamil, Malayalam, and English languages, and acts in Tamil, Telugu and Malayalam films.

-Writing
+Writing career

 As a writer he is known for his music and film related write-ups and autobiographical articles.
-His various articles have published in The Hindu, Times of India, India Today, AV Max, Ananda Vikatan, The Hindu Tamil, Uyirmmai, Kalachuvadu, Theeranadhi, Vikatan Thadam, Kaalam, Kumkumam, Puthiya Thalaimurai, Sunday Indian, Andhimazhai, Padachurul, Bhashaposhini, Mathrubhumi Azhchappathippu, Madhyamam Weekly, Chandrika Weekly, Kalakaumudi, Malayalam Vaarika, Mangalam Daily, Mangalam Annual, Deepika Daily and others.
+His various articles have been published in The Hindu, Times of India, India Today, AV Max, Ananda Vikatan, The Hindu Tamil, Uyirmmai, Kalachuvadu, Theeranadhi, Vikatan Thadam, Kaalam, Kumkumam, Puthiya Thalaimurai, Sunday Indian, Andhimazhai, Padachurul, Bhashaposhini, Mathrubhumi Azhchappathippu, Madhyamam Weekly, Chandrika Weekly, Kalakaumudi, Malayalam Vaarika, Mangalam Daily, Mangalam Annual, Deepika Daily and others.

 His articles in the series Music Beyond Words were translated to Tamil by Tamil writer Jeyamohan as Sollil Adangaatha Isai.
 Published in the Tamil literary magazine Uyirmmai, this was a popular column in the Tamil serious literature.
 Another Tamil writer S. Ramakrishnan has also translated many of Shaji's articles to Tamil.
 After the first few years of these translations, Shaji started writing directly in Tamil.
 In 2016 a complete collection of his music-related articles was published by Vikatan Publications.
 In the 2023 Chennai Book Fair an updated and improved collection of his music-related articles published by Discovery Books.
 Director Mani Ratnam, Director Mysskin, Director Vasanth, Director Seenu Ramasamy, Director Vasanthabalan and Actor composer G. V. Prakash Kumar introduced and endorsed the book.